protocol-fuzzing/stateful-fuzzing/README.md

 ### 2. To fuzz with AFL-ML

-2.1.
-Learn the automata
+2.1 Learn the state machine model

 Use the script `df_learn_automata.sh`, in the subfolder `dtls-fuzzer`.
 See [dtls-fuzzer/README.md](https://github.com/remiparrot/stateful-fuzzing/blob/main/dtls-fuzzer/README.md) for more information.

-2.2.
-Concretize seeds from the automata
+2.2 Concretize seeds

-Use the script `df_concretize_automata_seeds.sh`, in the subfolder `dtls-fuzzer`.
+Use the script `df_concretize_automata.sh`, in the subfolder `dtls-fuzzer`.
 See [dtls-fuzzer/README.md](https://github.com/remiparrot/stateful-fuzzing/blob/main/dtls-fuzzer/README.md) for more information.

-2.3.
-Copy the seeds in the fuzzing docker
+2.3 Copy the seeds in the fuzzing docker

 Copy the files `*.replay` and `*.length` from the concretized seeds folder to the corresponding folder in ProFuzzBench: `profuzzbench/subjects/DTLS/[SUT]/in-dtls-aflml/`.
 Build the docker of the target SUT: